 - Five day training period consisting of up to 40 hours a week

-- After training working 16 - 20 hours per week in exchange for housing
+- After training working 16 - 20 hours per week in exchange for housing for two set shifts

 - Occasionally coming in early or staying late in emergency situations, or to accommodate a resident's work schedule